Obstruction

 Frequently Asked Questions

-• Is obstruction always a dead ball?
+• Is obstruction always an immediate dead ball?

 • Does the runner automatically get the next base?